-In 1918, KONE shifted to manufacturing and installing its own elevators.
+KONE was founded in 1910 in Finland to import elevator but already in 1918, the company shifted to manufacturing and installing its own elevators.
 Kone, which means "machine" or "industrial device" in Finnish, has been maintained as the company's name even after its acquisition by the Herlin family in 1924.
 After a successful initial public offering at the Helsinki Exchanges in 1966, the company started to enlarge its global vision.
 With an expansionary business strategy, the company made major acquisitions, such as Sweden’s Asea-Graham.
-This was followed by many other successful market strategies that expanded the reach of KONE across the Atlantic.
+This was followed by many other market strategies that expanded the reach of KONE across the Atlantic.
 From the 1990s onwards, the company has been excessively investing in research and development as well as gaining global market power through innovative products and services.

 Business performance and development of KONE